 Every team has its own reasons to export Jira to Google Sheets.
 Some need raw data to build a dashboard to monitor KPIs.
-Others build a report to estimate the launch date of a project.
+Others tailor reports to estimate the launch date of a project.
 You might need Jira financial tickets to adjust the financial balance of employees.
 There are many other use cases that share the same feature – they require the power of a spreadsheet.

 For these purposes, there are Jira Rest APIs, which send JQL queries and receive the requested issues.
 This allows you to set up different types of integration with Jira Cloud.
 But it’s not necessary to be a programmer to do that.
 In this blog post, we’ll explain how you can connect Jira to Google Sheets without a single line of code and automate export of Jira issues on a schedule.

 How to quickly export data from Jira to Google Sheets